 We are subject to income taxes in the United States and the foreign jurisdictions in which we do business.
 These foreign jurisdictions have statutory tax rates different from those in the United States.
-Our effective tax rates will vary depending on the relative proportion of foreign to U.S. income, the utilization of foreign tax and research and development credits, changes in corporate structure, the amount and timing of certain employee stock-based compensation transactions, changes in the valuation of our deferred tax assets and liabilities and changes in tax laws and interpretations.
+Our effective tax rates will vary depending on the relative proportion of foreign to U.S. income, the utilization of foreign tax credits and research and development tax credits, changes in corporate structure, the amount and timing of certain employee stock-based compensation transactions, changes in the valuation of our deferred tax assets and changes in tax laws and interpretations.
 We plan to regularly assess the likelihood of outcomes that could result from the examination of our tax returns by the U.S. Internal Revenue Service, or IRS, and other tax authorities to determine the adequacy of our income tax reserves and expense.
 Should actual events or results differ from our then-current expectations, charges or credits to our provision for income taxes may become necessary.
 Any such adjustments could have a significant effect on our results of operations.

-In the third quarter of 2016, we began the process of restructuring our international operations and, as a result, we expect that our future effective tax rates may be lower than our historical effective tax rates.
-However, due to the timing and status of this restructuring program as of September 30, 2016, the impact on our effective tax rate in the third quarter of 2016 was insignificant.
+In the third quarter of 2016, we began the process of restructuring our international operations, which over time is expected to reduce our effective tax rate; however, due to the timing of this restructuring program, the impact on our effective tax rate in 2016 was not fully realized.
+In addition, our 2016 effective tax rate and provision for income taxes reflected a non-recurring tax benefit for equitable adjustment payments to holders of our stock-based awards.